Understanding the Kaltura Application Framework (KAF)

 echo '<iframe src="' . $iframeUrl . '"></iframe>';

-Privileges for KAF modules
+Privileges for KAF components

 Roles and permissions for KS-based SSO